 The Other Option Is To Outsource The Entire Process.
 If you can't write/program/design, you can find someone who can; by going onto a site like: Fiverr, UpWork, Elance or PeoplePerHour.

+So Is This A Good Strategy?

 Well Yes, it can be; but it will also cost you a big upfront investment and it will mean you will lose some control over the outcome.